 My support system:

 While driving home, I called everyone possible.
-I’m the type of person1 that needs to talk when I am anxious, nervous, etc. I called the other Hall Director Lisa, then my mother, then my best friend Ian, then Peter, then my mom-mom.
+I’m the type of person that needs to talk when I am anxious, nervous, etc. I called the other Hall Director Lisa, then my mother, then my best friend Ian, then Peter, then my mom-mom.
 I had a good 30 minute drive home and needed the support of my friends and family.
 Each and every one of them answered the phone, listened to my story, told me to calm down, and wished me the best of luck.
 After I got back to Cedar Crest, I retrieved my book and notes from my office then immediately went home and took the exam.
 I did exactly what the professor said.
 I did not exceed the two hour limit and handed it in with three minutes to spare.

 3 Lessons Learned: